Chamomile-Infused Hot Process Soap---Soothing on the Skin!

 1.5 ounces castor oil

 **I purchase my organic olive oil at Costco.
 It's the best price overall.
 The coconut oil there is not priced too high either.
-Otherwise, I purchase my oils at Bulk Apothecary.
-From what I've found, they have excellent quality for decent prices.
-You can also purchase all these oils from your grocery or health food store.

 The Lye Solution: